dmartin153/unsupervised-learning-workshop-notes/notes.md

 - Partitioning or grouping of similar data points
 - Humans have a natural tendency of grouping objects.
 - With un-supervised learning machines can partition like humans e.g. living and non-living; animals and plants, etc
-- Examples of clustering in real-world
- - Cluster products based on sales history
+- Examples of clustering in real-worlds - Cluster products based on sales history
   - Cluster Customers based on similar buying patterns
   - Clusters Mutual funds based on fund behavior
   - Recommendation engines, market segmentation, social network analysis, medical imaging and anomaly detection

+### ML vs Conentional approaches for clustering

+### Segmentation
+- You know who your target is
+- Rules based
+- Multiple characteristics to evaluate: Age, Gender, Income Hard to find correlations

+### Clustering
+- Using Machine learning to identify targets
+- Finds relationships between data points
+- Handles hundreds of characteristics and identifies buying behaviors